paulranum11/SPLiT-Seq_demultiplexing/README.md

 This tool was created to provide an open source, portable solution for demultiplexing SPLiT-Seq RNA-Seq datasets.
 SPLiT-Seq_demultiplexing has two core versions:
 1. `--version merged` which produces one .fastq file in which CellID and UMI information is appended to the readID.
 2. `--version split` which produces one .fastq file for each single-cell identified.
 Output .fastq files are named using the identified barcode combination and UMIs are appended to the readID.
+3. `--version fast` which produces one .fastq file in which CellID and UMI information is appended to the readID.
+The `fast` version utilizes position based barcode extraction and multithreading to deliver massively faster results compared to the original `split` and `merged` configurations.

 During demultiplexing each "cell" is defined by its unique configuration of SPLiT-Seq round1-3 barcodes.